Fall 2014 – Summer 2015

 For more information, see Bachelor of Science (B.Sc.) - Major Computer Science and Biology (73 credits).

 The program is a joint venture between McGill University and the Smithsonian Tropical Research Institute (STRI) in Panama.
-For more information, see Programs, Courses and University Regulations > Faculties & Schools > Field Studies > Undergraduate > Panama Field Study Semester.
-You can also visit the following website for details: www.mcgill.ca/science/student/internships-field/field.
+For more information, see the eCalendar under Faculties & Schools > Field Studies > Undergraduate > Panama Field Study Semester.
+You can also visit the following website for details: www.mcgill.ca/science/student/internships-field.

-The Department of Geography, Faculty of Science, coordinates the 15-credit interdisciplinary African Field Study Semester; see Programs, Courses and University Regulations > Faculties & Schools > Field Studies > Undergraduate > African Field Study Semester.
-You can also visit the following website for details: www.mcgill.ca/science/student/internships-field/field.
+The Department of Geography, Faculty of Science, coordinates the 15-credit interdisciplinary Africa Field Study Semester; see the eCalendar under Faculties & Schools > Field Studies > Undergraduate > Africa Field Study Semester.
+You can also visit the following website for details: www.mcgill.ca/science/student/internships-field.